pimvanriezen/jsh/README.md

 make code for that look awkward.
 The JSH parser adds an extra style of text quotes to javascript, specifically to solve this problem.
-It allows for inlining variable templates, as well as simple iteration and if-statements, but, most importantly, it deals with the text being indented, by looking at the first line of text, and cutting that indentation out of each subsequent line.
+It allows for inlining variable templates, as well as simple iteration and if-then-else-statements, but, most importantly, it deals with the text being indented, by looking at the first line of text, and cutting that indentation out of each subsequent line.
 As long as you're not being weirdly esoteric in mixing tabs and spaces, this works out